ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/06-more-lists.md

 :   In a priority queue the elements are ordered by their *priority*.
     The basic operations are the same as for stacks and queues, you can *add* and *remove* elements.
-    But to make them efficient we have to use more advanced data structures, so they will be discussed later in the book, in [chapter @sec:trees].
+    But to make them efficient we have to use more advanced data structures, so they will be discussed later in the book, in [Chapter @sec:trees].

 Double-ended queues
 :   A double-ended queue (also known as a *deque*) is both a stack and a queue at the same time.